b38tn1k/notes/README.md

 ##Demo
 Demonstration Tracks are listed below:
 <ul>
-[FemVox: ](https://soundcloud.com/b38tn1k/femvox-the-realm-a-procedurally-generated-music-experiment) made with an early version of Notes, only the melodies of FemVox where created in Notes.
+<li><a href="https://soundcloud.com/b38tn1k/femvox-the-realm-a-procedurally-generated-music-experiment">FemVox</a> was made with an early version of Notes with melody only functinonality.
 </ul>